Skip to main content

 • Benchmarks against competitors

-Data sources: Google Search Console, Google Analytics 4, SemrushOutput: A multi-dimensional SEO audit with scores, identified issues, and prioritized recommendations.Example: “Run a full SEO analysis on my website”
+Data sources: Google Search Console, SemrushOutput: A multi-dimensional SEO audit with scores, identified issues, and prioritized recommendations.Example: “Run a full SEO analysis on my website”

-SEO analysis is most effective when you’ve connected your Google Search Console and Google Analytics accounts.
+SEO analysis is most effective when you’ve connected your Google Search Console account.
 See Integrations for setup instructions.

 Analyze your Google Search Console data for trends and insights.What it does: